Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the Boston Greats.

 Legal Sea Foods Harborside (South Boston Waterfront)

-Dining at the restaurant: The restaurant is open for indoor dining, with dining on the patio that overlooks the Boston Main Channel to return in the spring.
+Dining at the restaurant: The restaurant is open for indoor dining, with weather-dependent dining on the patio that overlooks Boston Main Channel.

 Takeout: Call the restaurant for pickup, with delivery via third-party apps.